 - Kitchen roll or clean cloths - stock up on microfibre cloths at Amazon

 1. Start by vacuuming

-Don’t just vacuum around furniture, get right under sofas, armchairs and beds – ask for help moving them if necessary – and clear your dining room of chairs so you can move around more easily.
+Don’t just vacuum around furniture, get right under sofas, armchairs and beds, and clear your dining room of chairs so you can move around more easily.
 The best cordless vacuums are easier to manoeuvre around furniture as there isn't a pesky wire getting tangled up.
 Use the various nozzles or heads that come with your vacuum cleaner for a really thorough clean right up to the skirting boards.